pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 The Reader Group can be configured to read from multiple Streams.
 For example, imagine a situation where there is a collection of Stream of sensor data coming from a factory floor, each machine has its own Stream of sensor data.
 We can build applications that uses a Reader Group per Stream so that the application reasons about data from exactly one machine.
 We can build other applications that use a Reader Group configured to read from all of the Streams.
-In the sample application, the Reader Group only reads from one Stream.
+To keep it simple, in the sample application the Reader Group only reads from one Stream.

 We can call `createReaderGroup()` with the same parameters multiple times and the same Reader Group will be returned each time after it is initially created.
+Note that in other cases, if the developer knows the name of the Reader Group to use and knows it has already been created, they can use `getReaderGroup()` on `ReaderGroupManager` to retrieve the `ReaderGroup` object by name.

-In cases when the developer knows the name of the required existing Reader Group, they can use `getReaderGroup()` on `ReaderGroupManager` to retrieve the Reader Group object by name.
-Once, the Scope and Stream is set up, then the Reader Group can be created using the API `createReaderGroup()` and we can create a Reader and start reading Events.
+At this point, we have the Scope and Stream is set up and the `ReaderGroup` object created.
+Next, we need to create a Reader and start reading Events.

 ## Reading Event using an EventStreamReader